jesseduffield/lazygit/CONTRIBUTING.md

 to make via issue, email, or any other method with the owners of this repository before making a change.

+## PR walkthrough

+[This video](https://www.youtube.com/watch?v=kNavnhzZHtk) walks through the process of adding a small feature to lazygit.
+If you have no idea where to start, watching that video is a good first step.

 ## All code changes happen through Pull Requests

 Pull requests are the best way to propose changes to the codebase.
 We actively